John Frederick Beaufoy Brown DSC, RN

 13 Jan 1941

-HMS Taku (Lt.
+Around 0845A/13, HMS Taku (Lt.
 J.F.B.
 Brown, RN) departed from Holy Loch for her 9th war patrol.
 She is to patrol in the Bay of Biscay off Brest and Lorient.
 During her passage south through the Irish Sea she was escorted by HMS Cutty Sark (Cdr.(Retd.)
 R.H.
-Mack, RN) until midnight during the night of 14/15 January.
+Mack, RN) until midnight during the night of 14/15 January when they parted company near Wolf Rock.
+(5)

-For HMS Taku's daily positions during this patrol see the map below.
+For the daily positions of HMS Taku during this patrol see the map below.

 3 Feb 1941